 How to Choose the Best Packet Loss Testing Tool

-If you’re looking for packet loss test tools that are reliable and sophisticated but still easy to use, I highly recommend SolarWinds VNQM, with SolarWinds NPM following closely behind.
-These packet loss test tools are feature-rich yet supremely user-friendly.
+If you’re looking for packet loss test tools that are reliable and sophisticated but still easy to use, I highly recommend SolarWinds VNQM.
+These packet loss test tool is feature-rich yet supremely user-friendly.
 If you’re comfortable with the sensor-based pricing model, Paessler PRTG Network Monitor is a viable alternative.
 Finally, the free online Packet Loss Test is appropriate for personal use.